 Arcus: A Mission Whose Time Has Come

-The idea for Arcus orginated with the proposed International X-ray Observatory (IXO), which would have had a 4 meter diameter mirror and a large suite of instruments, including X-ray imagers and a high-resolution spectrometer.
+The idea for Arcus originated with the proposed International X-ray Observatory (IXO), which would have had a 4 meter diameter mirror and a large suite of instruments, including X-ray imagers and a high-resolution spectrometer.
 IXO was ranked fourth among large missions in NASA's 2010 Astrophysics Decadal Survey, "New Worlds, New Horizons."
 This ranking reflected the technical, cost, and programmatic uncertainties associated with it at the time that the assessment was undertaken.
 However, the science questions that IXO would have addressed were deemed "high-priority", and it was recommended that NASA initiate "an aggressive program to mature the mission and develop the technology" so that the mission could be realized.

 The Arcus Advantage

 Arcus will observe astrophysical phenomena over an incredibly broad range, in a sorely underutilized bandpass.
 Its mission includes investigations from small scales to the largest, including the composition of minute interstellar dust grains, stellar evolution, feedback from supermassive black holes, and structure formation in galaxy clusters.
-Using technologies developed for ESA's Athena mission and in the world-class laboratories of MIT/Lincoln Labs, Arcus will achieve resolution R (= λ/Δλ) > 4000 over its ~10-50 Å bandpass, an improvement of an order of magnitude over existing or approved observatories, such as Chandra, XMM, Hitomi-2, and Athena.
+Using technologies developed for ESA's Athena mission and in the world-class laboratories of MIT/Lincoln Labs, Arcus will achieve resolution R (= λ/Δλ) > 2500 over its ~12-50 Å bandpass, an improvement of an order of magnitude over existing or approved observatories, such as Chandra, XMM, XARM, and Athena.
 After a short calibration period after launch in 2023, it will operate as a general observatory to which all members of the scientific community are strongly encouraged to apply.